microsoft/TemplateStudio/docs/activation.vb.md

 ### Activation flow

-The following flowchart shows the Activation proccess that starts with one of the app lifecycle event and ends with the StartupAsync call.
+The following flowchart shows the Activation process that starts with one of the app lifecycle event and ends with the StartupAsync call.

 ### Lifecycle event  `OnLaunched`, `OnActivated` or `OnBackgroundActivated`